mosip/documentation/docs/Registration-Client-Functionality-Draft.md

 {% endhint %}

 ## Operator on-boarding
-When operators try to login to their registration client for the very first time they need to be online and would be re-directed automatically to the on-boarding page.
-During on-boarding the operators provide their biometrics, which would be stored and mapped to the client machine locally post authentication.
+When an operator tries to login to his/her registration client for the very first time they need to be online and would be re-directed automatically to the on-boarding page.
+During on-boarding the operator needs to provide his/her biometrics, which would be stored and mapped to the client machine locally post authentication.

 Operator's biometrics are captured during on-boarding to support login using biometrics, local duplicate checks, and registration submission via. biometric authentication in registration client.